LOADING ...

 Well, I said goodnight to my friend

-I said, "I'm beginning to
+I said, "I'm to understand

-A little bit of how it
+A bit of how it feels

-She says "Don't feel sorry, feel sad,
+She says "Don't feel sorry, don't sad,

-I take the good along the bad
+I the good along with the bad

 I was arrested once at a demo